-Having your car resprayed though, no matter the section or part, is a pain for more reasons than one.
+Having your car resprayed, though, no matter the section or part, is a pain for more reasons than one.
 First up, you have to take time out to get the valuation.
-That means darting out on a lunchtime at work, or going on a weekend when you’d really just like to be relaxing in front of the TV or spending time with family or friends.
+That means darting out at lunchtime at work or going on a weekend when you’d like to be relaxing in front of the TV or spending time with family or friends.

-Right, you’ve got your evaluation, and after a stiff drink to steady the nerves and having pushing your eyeballs back after they’d popped out, it’s time to breakdown costs.
+Right, you’ve got your evaluation, and after a stiff drink to steady the nerves and to have to push your eyeballs back after they’d popped out, it’s time to break down costs.

 Respraying prices vary massively, and they largely depend on how skilled the painter is (the better the reputation, the more they’ll usually charge), how thorough a job you want doing, and also where you go to have it done.
-If a manufacturer approved car dealership has their own booth, it will likely charge a lot because their hourly rate is high, and they have big overhead costs.
+If a manufacturer-approved car dealership has its own booth, it will likely charge a lot because their hourly rate is high and high overhead costs.

-If it’s a crash-damage repairer, they’ll also usually charge you a large amounts, simply because they’re more interested in insurance jobs.
-If you go to an independent car resprayer, that’s usually your best bet for a cheaper price than those mentioned above.
+If it’s a crash-damage repairer, they’ll also usually charge you large amounts, simply because they’re more interested in insurance jobs.
+If you go to an independent car resprayer, that’s usually your best bet for a lower price than those mentioned above.

 Then there are various levels of car respraying, to go alongside the prices.
-A quick ‘flash over’ a panel will cost you a lot less than a proper job, where the panel and any trim is removed in order to get to every area thoroughly.
+A quick ‘flash over’ a panel will cost you a lot less than a proper job, where the panel and any trim are removed to get to every area thoroughly.

-This of course takes time and therefore far more money taking into account labour costs.
-A lot of people forget that the actual paint itself can vary on price-per-litre too, so there’s that to bear in mind.
+This, of course, takes time and therefore far more money taking into account labor costs.
+A lot of people forget that the actual paint itself can vary on price-per-liter too, so there’s that to bear in mind.

 Going back to car respraying being a pain in the butt, you’ve got the quote from the sprayer, but they state if you remove the part yourself, it’ll cost less.
-Oh, and if you’ve got the means to prep the panel or part (as in rub it down with sandpaper, and flat away/fill any low or high spots) then that’ll be even cheaper.
+Oh, and if you’ve got the means to prep the panel or part (as in rub it down with sandpaper and flat away/fill any low or high spots), that’ll be even cheaper.

-We’re talking about paint chips here, and that means the front bumper, bonnet and wings.
+We’re talking about paint chips here, which means the front bumper, bonnet, and wings.
 Surely it’s too far gone for a touch-up kit?
-Or say if it’s a supercar, or something really valuable, like an rare classic?
-In both cases you’d perhaps think they could only be taken care of with a pricey spray job.
+Or say if it’s a supercar, or something precious, like a rare classic?
+In both cases, you’d perhaps think they could only be taken care of with a pricey spray job.

 Well actually, the Chipex car touch-up paint system makes the unlikely possible.
 Well-respected detailing company The Ultimate Finish have used Chipex kits on some incredibly rare and extremely valuable cars, such as a 1960 Aston Martin DB4 and a 1963 Aston Martin DB5, plus supercars including a Audi R8 V10 and a Nero Daytona Black Ferrari 575M – all with amazingly good results.